It's Time to Move Beyond Representation

 Before we get into things let’s breathe together.
 Inhale slowly.
 Hold it.
 Slowly release.
 Ah, that’s a little better.

-Now there are a lot of layers to address here and I want to clearly acknowledge that there have long been people who have been pointing out problems with celebrity culture and idolizing public figures.
+Now there are a lot of layers to address here more than I could fit in one blog post.
+I also want to clearly acknowledge that there have long been people who have highlighted the problem with celebrity culture and idolizing public figures.

-We called many of them crazy, jealous, and wrong.
+We call them divisive, jealous, and wrong.
 They were right too early.
 They were too loud for our fragile egos.

-Despite people of color in power failing to follow through on their promise to care for our communities I still keep seeing this repeated call for representation.
-Wanting diverse representation isn’t inherently problematic, but calling for it without also identifying additional pillars for that power is irresponsible.
+Powerful people from marginalized groups have consistently failed to follow through on their promise to care for our communities yet I still keep seeing this repeated call, and praise, for representation.
+Wanting diverse representation isn’t inherently problematic, but calling for it without identifying additional pillars for that power is irresponsible.
 It’s lazy.
 It’s why we are trapped in this cycle of looking for people to save us.

 We’ve been misled to think that representation alone will restore power to our communities of color.
 Misled to believe that channeling collective power toward a select few BIPOC people we will see that power restored to us after centuries of oppression.